 Initially, you don’t need much else other than a hosting plan, domain, and a WordPress theme.

-But we definitely recommend either paying for a premade theme, or hiring a designer.
+But I definitely recommend either paying for a premium theme or hiring a designer.
 Your theme contributes to what will be either a positive or negative guest experience.
 And that first impression you make counts.

 Hobby Blog or Business Blog?